Approximating Choice Data by Discrete Choice Models: Model

-When $m$ has a finite support, then $\rho$ is called a \df{finite mixture}of degree-$d$ utility-shock models.
-The set of degree-$d$ random-coefficient utility-shock models with distribution $\mu$ and fixed effects $\eta$ is denoted by $\P_{rs}(d,\eta|\mu)$.
-When the context makes clear which distribution $\mu$ we are considering, we omit the word ``with distribution $\mu.$'' \end{definition}
+The set of random-coefficient ARUMs is denoted by $\P_{ra}(\eta|\mu)$ and the set of ARUMs by $\P_{a}(\eta|\mu)$.
+When the context makes clear which standard probability measure $\mu$ we consider, we do not specify the standard probability measure $\mu$.